soulspace-org/overarch/doc/topics/views.md

 ### Dynamic Views (:dynamic-view)
 Shows the order of interactions.
 The relations get numerated in the given order and the nuber is rendered in the diagram.
+The `:index` attribute can be used on relations or refs to relations to set the number for a relation in the view.

+If the relations are describing interactions specific for the diagram instead of general architectural relations (e.g. interfaces) of the model elements, it is ok to to specify the relations in the content of the view.

 ## UML Views
 Overarch supports selected UML views to show aspects of a system that are not covered by the C4